 On Tuesday, the court jailed 13 activists involved in clashes outside the Legislative Council in June 2014.
-The demonstrations were in response to Ng forcing a vote on the HK$340 million preliminary funding plan for the northeast New Territories development proposal.
-The vote took place whilst pan-democrats were out of their seats.
+The demonstrations were in response to Ng’s attempts to end a filibuster by the pro-democracy camp over the northeast New Territories development proposal.

 The activists were found guilty of unlawful assembly and initially given community service orders.
 They had already completed their sentences, but the Department of Justice lodged a review of sentence calling for harsher punishment.

 On a Commercial Radio programme on Thursday, Ng said, “After hearing the decision, I believe many members of the public would feel that disrupting order in the Legislative Council would have ultimately led to such a ruling, and [the protesters] deserved their punishment.”

 Ng also said that, as chair of the committee, he was acting in the public interest when working to ensure that there was a vote on the project within a reasonable time.

 Ng added that there were those who attributed the clash to his actions, but this was confusing the cause with the effect.
 Ng stated that the protests had been ongoing for a period of time, and there was huge pressure on the legislature to vote on the motion.

 Ng had, later that month, forced a vote on the HK$340 million preliminary funding plan whilst pan-democrats were out of their seats.

 Ng also said that what happened was not a result of the Legislative Council’s acts, but of those who organised the demonstrations and disrupted social order.

 “The members of the public welcome this reasonable ruling,” Ng said.